-The main focus of Tuition is to work with students, families and other professionals to overcome barriers and prepare them for a return to mainstream provision.
+The focus of Tuition is to overcome barriers and prepare the student for a return to mainstream provision.

 Some students have difficulties in returning to school.
 In such circumstances we may need to refer the student to other agencies.

-We work alongside North Somerset Vulnerable Learners Service, Social Workers, Education Welfare Officers, Health Professionals, colleagues from the Child Adolescent Mental Health Service (CAMHS), Educational Psychologists, Clinical Psychologists and Teachers in schools in order to meet the individual needs of each student.
+We work alongside North Somerset Education Inclusion Service, Social Workers, Education Welfare Officers, Health Professionals, colleagues from the Child Adolescent Mental Health Service (CAMHS), Educational Psychologists, Clinical Psychologists and Teachers in schools in order to meet the individual needs of each student.